iam-weijie/cards-stack/README.md

 # Cards Stack

-This is an example from [React Spring](https://react-spring.dev/docs/components/use-springs).
+This is the original example from [React Spring](https://react-spring.dev/docs/components/use-springs).

 ## Usage